-Plastic Additive Manufacturing (AM) – also referred to as 3D Printing – produces parts suitable for both prototyping and production applications using Selective Laser Sintering.
-The process generates extremely accurate models and one-off prototype parts for design approval, trial and testing purposes, through to production components to be used in true working environments.
+Plastic Additive Manufacturing (AM) – also referred to as plastic 3D Printing – produces parts suitable for both plastic rapid prototyping and production applications using Selective Laser Sintering.
+The plastic AM printing process generates extremely accurate models and one-off plastic prototype parts for design approval, trial and testing purposes, through to production components to be used in true working environments.

-Parts are built directly from 3D CAD data thereby removing the potential for translation errors or misinterpretation of the design, which can be an issue with other traditional modelmaking techniques.
-The data is sliced into layers, loaded onto the AM machine and a computer-directed CO2 heat laser fuses, or sinters, layers of Nylon powder together.
+Selective Laser Sintered parts are built directly from 3D CAD data thereby removing the potential for translation errors or misinterpretation of the design, which can be an issue with other traditional modelmaking techniques.
+The data is sliced into layers, loaded onto the plastic Additive Manufacturing machine and a computer-directed CO2 heat laser fuses, or sinters, layers of Nylon powder together.
 After each solidified layer, another layer of powder is deposited and again sintered until the part is complete.
 Once the build chamber has cooled, the component is removed with any ‘unsintered’ or loose material being recycled for future use, making it an economical and environmentally friendly process.

 The powder surrounding the part acts as a support during the build process, thereby removing the need for any additional support structures to be incorporated into the design.
-Parts can be ‘nested’ together in the build chamber making it more cost-effective as multiple parts can be built together.
+Selective Laser Sintered parts can be ‘nested’ together in the build chamber making it more cost-effective as multiple parts can be built together.
 And the ‘selective’ nature of the laser enables complex geometries to be achieved that simply couldn’t be made using any other manufacturing methods, without compromising on functionality.

-Watch our plastic AM video to be taken through the process step by step:-
+Watch our plastic Additive Manufacturing video to be taken through the process step by step:-

 Plastic Additive Manufacturing Materials

 We supply our plastic AM parts in Nylon 12, Glass-Filled Nylon 12, Flame Retardant Nylon and ‘Tough Black’.

 Glass Filled Nylon 12 provides greater rigidity, perfect when prototyping rigid parts intended for production in advanced engineered thermoplastics, and is the right choice for functional testing.
 Form, fit and functional testing can now be completed without sacrifice.
 The filler is glass bead and not fibre; part predominantly increases in stiffness but not strength.

 Plastic Additive Manufacturing Machines